Eviction of assured tenants

 - you moved in before February 1997 and did not receive a notice saying you are an assured shorthold tenant, or

-- landlord informed you in writing that you are an assured tenant before your tenancy started.
+- your landlord informed you in writing that you are an assured tenant before your tenancy started.

-Notices remain valid for one year.
-This means that your landlord can start court action to evict you at any time until exactly 12 months after the date the notice expires.
+Notices are valid for 1 year.
 If court action is not started within this time your landlord has to serve a new notice.

-The reasons (or ‘grounds’) that landlords can use to evict assured tenants are in two groups: ‘mandatory grounds’ and ‘discretionary grounds’.
+The grounds (reasons) that landlords can use to evict assured tenants are in two groups:

 If your landlord is using a mandatory ground the court has no choice but to make a possession order if it is satisfied that the ground is proved.
 Examples of mandatory grounds include: